 Weight conversion is also utilized daily in health care.
 There are two systems calculating weight used in all healthcare settings for health management, such as medication dosing per patient body weight.
 Another example is the weight tracking in congestive heart failure patients.
 First, the metric system is in common use in health care in the US.
-It is also the only system universally used in many countries on all continents of the globe.
+It is also the only system used in many countries on all continents of the globe.
 It has the advantage of a decimal system in increments or the power of tenths.
 Hence it is widely used for ease of calculations.
-The metric system was adopted in US medical and pharmaceutical practices in the late 1800s.
+US medical and pharmaceutical practices adopted the metric system in the late 1800s.
 It is currently used only in science and health care in the US.
 Second, the US weight system customarily uses the ounce or pound.
 It derives from the British colonial era.
 This non-metric system is still being used nowadays among laypersons in the US for products sold to the public.
 However, the scales in the US are calibrated for both metric and non-metric systems.
 The majority of the products sold in the US also are labeled with both weight systems.

 Issues of Concern

 The metric system is essential in all health care settings.
 Patients are weighed at each clinical encounter.
-Scales used in the US has double marking indicators: metric and non-metric markings.
+Scales used in the US have double marking indicators: metric and non-metric markings.
 Metric weight values are used in medication calculation, radiation dosing, and weight compliance in equipment use, such as the maximum weight of a CAT-SCAN unit or a surgical table that may hold a person.
 On the other hand, non-healthcare/non-science people have minimal understanding of the metric weight system.
 The American people prefer to understand weight as in ounce or pound.
 When babies are born, their weight is one of the most important things recorded; metric weight is recorded in the electronic health records by clinicians and hospitals, and the family records non-metric weight for newborn announcements.
-Nowadays, all medications are based on weight for dose calculations for all populations but very specifically in children and infants.
+Nowadays, all medications are based on weight for dose calculations for all populations but specifically in children and infants.
 Adults have their weight recorded mainly by their doctors at each physical patient-clinician encounter.
 Commonly, most adults monitor their weight for weight management.
-Clinicians record it in the electronic health records in both kilograms and pounds.
+Clinicians record it in electronic health records in both kilograms and pounds.
 However, communication with patients is generally in pounds by health care providers for weight reduction education.
-In non-medical areas, such as in the identification of suspects by American law enforcement, the pound unit in body weight is used for approximation.
+In non-medical areas, such as in identifying suspects by American law enforcement, the pound unit in body weight is used for approximation.
 Hence, the American public can understand the estimated size of weight in a person.

 Education on weight and its conversion started in grade school.
 The most important teaching of weight conversion between a pound to a metric weight, either grams or kilograms, is crucial throughout one's education.
 Universally, weight the following shorthand units are used in writing.